KJackson159/CECS574RoboSecurity/README.md

 # CECS574RoboSecurity
 RSA end-to-end encryption in an edge computing network

-See the ProjectSetupInstructions.docx file for setting up the project and running the C++ code.
+See the ProjectSetupInstructions.pdf file for setting up the project and running the C++ code.